turgu1/bt-keyboard/README.md

 # ESP32 ESP-IDF Bluetooth keyboard input demo

-(Updated 2022/01/29)
+(Updated 2022/01/31)

 (Work in progress... updated for ESP-IDF V4.4)

 This is a demonstration of an external Bluetooth keyboard sending characters to an ESP32.
+The code is mainly based on the ESP-IDF's bluetooth/esp_hid_host_bt example, packaged into a class with added support for easier integration with a user application.

 The class named BTKeyboard waits for a keyboard to be available for pairing through the `BTKeyboard::devices_scan()` method (must be called by the application).
 It will then cumulate scan codes in a queue to be processed.
 The class methods available allow for the retrieval of the low-level key scan codes transmitted by the keyboard (`bool wait_for_low_event(BTKeyboard::KeyInfo & inf)` method) or the ASCII characters augmented with function keys values (`char wait_for_ascii_char()` or `char get_ascii_char()` methods).
 The following list the character values returned (support of other keyboard keys may be added in a future release):